livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Invoking the Key Manager to verify package signatures.
 - Invoking the Key Manager to decrypt packages addressed to the local node.
 - Associating verified signer identity with each package.
+- Preserving the exact envelope boundaries and payload bytes delivered by the transport layer when forwarding to the State Manager.
 - Forwarding only verified and decrypted packages to the State Manager.

 Constraints: